The Message of Love

 And the second thing the Prophet said, ‘Feed the poor’.
 Looking after the needy in your community.
 And this is the basis of any good successful community.
 You should look after one another.
 We have plenty of food banks at the moment, for those facings a hard time.
 Thus the Prophet was spreading not only the word of love but the action of love.
 Spreading salam is a word, feeding the poor is an action of love and care and concern

-And the fourth message is ‘pray during the night whilst the people are sleeping’.
+The fourth message is ‘pray during the night whilst the people are sleeping’.
 What is it?
-It is the message of love between you and your lord.
-Not just between you and people. your neighbours, relatives, wives, children or community at large.
+It is the message of love between you and your Lord.
+Not just between you and people, your neighbours, relatives, wives, children or community at large.
 Don’t forget the main thing in your life is Allah Almighty.
 This is the one which gives you the sustainability to be able to deliver the three previous messages.
 And what is the outcome?
 You will receive Jannah insha’Allah.

 And so the heart is a very big message.
 The Prophet (peace be on him) said in the sunnah, he pointed to his heart three times and said ‘Piety is right here’ (pointing at his chest) ‘Piety is right here.
 Piety is right here’.
 And so again we see the significance of the heart, where the fear and love of Allah is; where love towards people is.
 Where understanding is.
 So we need to look after our hearts.